A Persistence-Driven Edit Distance for Trees with Abstract Weights: Edits of Dendrograms

-An editable graph $G$ can be edited to obtain another graph, on which one can apply a new edit to obtain a third graph and so on.
-One can think of this as composing two edits $e_0$, $e_1$ which are not defined on the same graph, since the second edit is defined on the already edited graph.
-This is what we mean by composition of edits.
-Any finite composition of edits is referred to as an \emph{edit path}.
-The notations we use are functional notations, even if the edits are not operators, since an edit is not defined on the whole space of graph but on a single graph.
-For example $e_1\circ e_0(G) $ means that $G$ is edited with $e_0$, and then $e_0(G)$ with $e_1$.
 See \Cref{fig:edits_TDA} for an example of an edit path between two graphs whose weights are edges lenghts - \Cref{sec:positive_editable}.

-\begin{rmk} Even if shrinking and deletions are classical edits, with shrinking being usually referred to as \emph{relabeling}, the ghosting edit is completely unusual and we are not aware of any previous work employing it.
-Its definition is largely driven by the TDA perspective presented in the Introduction and it is fundamental for the stability results contained in \cite{pegoraro2021functional} and \cite{pegoraro2021metric} - dealing with the case of $G$ being a tree. \end{rmk}
+\begin{rmk} Shrinking and deletions are classical edits for trees, with shrinking being usually referred to as \emph{relabeling}.
+The ghosting edit (and its inverse) is completely unusual and we are not aware of any previous work employing it.
+Its definition is largely driven by the TDA perspective presented in the Introduction and it is fundamental for the stability results contained in \cite{pegoraro2024functional} and \cite{pegoraro2024finitely}.
+Even in the context of graph edit distances (GEDs) \citep{ambauen2003graph, gao2010survey, zeng2009comparing, lerouge2016exact, serratosa2021redefining}, we are not aware of any existing work that adopts definitions similar to ours.
+While vertex splitting and merging in GEDs bear some resemblance to our notions of insertion and deletion, there no correspondence for splittings and ghostings as we define them. \end{rmk}

 We also give the following definition.